adamsilver/fdpb/02-a-checkout-flow.md

 While real-time notifications *add value*, we shouldn't assume everyone wants to receive them, nor that everyone has a mobile phone.
 So we follow principle 5, *Offer choice*, by marking the field as optional.
 This way, users can opt-in if they like.

 Traditionally, required fields are marked with an asterisk.
-A legend is usually placed above the form to denote its meaning but as Luke Wroblewski says “including the phrase ‘optional’ after a label is much clearer than any visual symbol you could use to mean the same thing.
+A legend is usually placed above the form to denote its meaning but as Luke Wroblewski says:

+> “including the phrase ‘optional’ after a label is much clearer than any visual symbol you could use to mean the same thing.
 Someone may always wonder ‘what does this asterisk mean?’ and have to go hunting for a legend that explains it.”

 You might also be wondering why we're marking optional fields, instead of required ones.
-In “Required Versus Optional Fields”[^], Jessica Enders says “think about what we are doing when we mark something in an interface.
+In “Required Versus Optional Fields”[^], Jessica Enders says:

+> “think about what we are doing when we mark something in an interface.
 We are trying to indicate that it's different.”

 Thanks to the Question Protocol, most fields should be required, so we mark optional fields instead.

 ## 3. Delivery Address